Smellyslab/goserver/README.md

 # goserver

-Love it when github says my public keys arent working or some shite
+Love it when github says my public keys arent working or something